kb-dk/solr-and-snippets/corpus_analysis/README.md

 |./claussen07val.xml| [MAANENS TUNGSIND](https://tekster.kb.dk/text/adl-texts-claussen07val-shoot-workid66131) |workid66131|#biblid66131|4 4 3 3|13.8571|
 |./jacobjp08val.xml| [I Seraillets Have](https://tekster.kb.dk/text/adl-texts-jacobjp08val-shoot-workid63094) |workid63094|#biblid63094|14|6.7143|

-Sophus Claussen's first poem and Brorson's poems are not sonnets, but all of those with strophe structure 4 4 3 3 are definitely, as implied by strophe structure and the "approximately pentametric" number of vowels per line (and, by the way, Aarestrup often points out that he is actually writing sonnets).
+Sophus Claussen's first poem may or may not be a sonnet, Brorson's poem are not.
+All of those with strophe structure 4 4 3 3 are definitely sonnets, as implied by strophe structure and the "approximately pentametric" number of vowels per line (and, by the way, Aarestrup often points out that he is actually writing sonnets in text or titles).

 ## Then we have the rhymes